AnalyticsAutomated/analytics_automated/docs/how_it_works.rst

 ------------------------

 When a user submits data for a **Job** the system receives the data.
-Runs the validation and if the validation passes it is all the tasks needed to calculate the **Job** are pushed to the queue.
+Runs the validation and if the validation passes all the tasks needed to calculate the **Job** are pushed to the queue.
 A celery worker will then pick up each **Task** in turn interrogate the database for the configuration and then execute the required code.
 Once a **Task** is complete any results requested